PV Ratio Formula is Profit Volume Ratio Formula

 Example

-Happy Company is into the business of manufacturing of soft toys.
-As the financial year end is close, company wants to understand the Contribution ratio.
+Happy Company is in the business of manufacturing soft toys.
+As the financial year end is near, the company wants to understand the Contribution ratio.
 However, does not have the complete information.

 Contribution to Sales Ratio (based on Contribution amount)